 Upper Missisquoi and Trout Rivers, VT Town Meeting warrant article: To see if the voters of the Town of insert town name will petition the Congress of the United States of America that the upper Missisquoi and Trout Rivers be designated as Wild and Scenic Rivers with the understanding that such designation would be based on the locally‐developed rivers Management Plan and would not involve federal acquisition or management of lands.

 The legislative process can be a long road, so Congressional support and local Study Committee support are key to success.
 Congressional support may come in many forms.
 Often there is a pause between when legislation is written and introduced and then designation occurs.
-This hiatus period between intense “study” and formation of management committee is a good breather, but Committees have to be sure not to lose all the momentum built up during the study.
+This hiatus period between intense “study” and formation of management council is a good breather, but councils have to be sure not to lose all the momentum built up during the study.
 Continued education and outreach is a great way to keep momentum going.

 More information on writing a management plan and completing a Wild and Scenic Study may be found on the Study page in this Toolkit.